Teaching with Personality: How to Use Pop Culture, Music, and Gaming to Engage Students in High School English

 How to use it:

-• Create playlists for a character, a theme, or even a whole novel.
+Create playlists for a character study, theme, or entire novel.

-• Use lyrics to introduce poetic devices (Taylor Swift alone could cover most of them).
+Use lyrics to introduce poetic devices (Taylor Swift alone could cover most of them, but my students also loved diving into Phoebe Bridgers)

-• Bring in songs that feel like the setting of the story.
+Have everyone bring in songs that capture the mood or setting of a story.

-Bonus: You can reveal your own “Top 5 Songs to Grade Papers To” playlist.
+Bonus: Reveal your own “Top 5 Songs to Grade Papers To” playlist.

 Why it works: World-building, strategy, storytelling.
 Whether you’re playing Stardew Valley or Valorant, you’re navigating systems and choices.